cmsflash/cmsflash.github.io/index.md

 **Software Engineering**, Teaching Assistant

 - Jan.
-2019 - May 2019 \(not started).
+2019 - May 2019.
-- Assisting George Mitcheson, Guest Lecturer, Department of Computer Science, The University of Hong Kong
+- *Assisting George Mitcheson, Guest Lecturer, Department of Computer Science, The University of Hong Kong*

 # Other Projects